adamwasila/slowjoe/README.md

 Small TCP proxy to test your services for reconnection & timeout procedures.

+> **WARNING**: unstable product.
+API, configuration and behaviour may and will change without a warning.

 ## Install

 Go 1.12+ should be installed in the system.
 While it was not tested with earlier versions of go it should work as long as you provide all required dependencies.